nilparadox/Ideas-bend-the-fabric-of-attention-a-general-relativity-of-thoughts./README.md

-# Information Gravity II — A Geometric Theory of Meaning and Attention
+# Information Gravity — A Geometric Theory of Meaning and Attention

 Dense ideas bend the fabric of attention.
 This repository explores the analogy between **gravity** and **meaning**,